anyaevostinar/anyaevostinar.github.io/classes/201-w24/finalProject.md

 * One of the various trees we've seen (there aren't built-in Java ones)
 * [PriorityQueue](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html)

+## Project Proposal
+To make sure that you are poised for success, you must write a short proposal of what you plan to do.
+You will submit this through Gradescope (it's a fill in the blank on Gradescope assignment, so you don't need to create a separate document first, though you can).
+Your proposal is due by Wednesday Feb 28th, at 10pm, and will include the following components:

+* Who’s working on the project, and how you plan to divide the work.
+* The game or simulation you plan to implement for your final project.
+Include a brief description of the game and its rules (or, for a simulation, what you aim to model and a basic overview of how it will run).
+* How you will be using inheritance (i.e. what superclass and subclasses you will have) and what other two class concepts you will use
+* A brief development plan: what order will you implement classes and functionality and how will you test your project along the way to make sure the first things are working correctly
+* A description of your primary outcome(s) for the project.
+I’ll raise concerns if these outcomes seem too ambitious or not ambitious enough.
+* A description of your stretch goal(s) for the project.
+These are outcomes that you hope to achieve, but that you realize may be too difficult given the time frame and your current programming expertise.

+After confirming the details and making sure you’re poised to succeed, I’ll officially sign off on your project, which means you’re free to start working on the project. **Feel free to submit this early and I will be aiming to get feedback to you sooner than the due date.**

 ## README
 As always, you should include a detailed README for this project.
 It should include a brief overview of your project, a short example of how to run your program and see its interesting behavior, and a more detailed section that has **demonstration input or code/line numbers for each of the coding-related rubric items**.
 Remember, you want to make it as easy as possible for the grader to see that your project does everything its supposed to!